-This argument has lost some steam lately, especially since 2005 and 2010 tied as the hottest years on record have all come since 1998, and the three hottest were 2014, '15 and '16.
+This argument has lost some steam, especially considering the 10 hottest years on record have all come since 1998, and the three hottest were 2014, '15 and '16.
 And those records are widely expected to fall again when all the 2017 data are in.
 But it also wasn't very convincing to begin with, since it implies that only a linear year-to-year rise indicates a trend.
 1998 was hot, but it's considered an outlier because a strong El Niño skewed it even hotter.
-This graph shows yearly variability of global temperature anomalies (thin line) as well as as the "smoothed" average (bold line) from 1880 to 2020, based on their divergence from the 1951-1980 average:
+This graph shows yearly global temperature anomalies from 1880 to 2020, based on their divergence from the 1951-1980 average:

 - "The climate has changed before, so we can't be blamed for changing it now."

 Earth's climate has changed lots of times without human help, but does that really mean humans are incapable of changing it?
 As Skeptical Science points out, that's "like arguing that humans can't start bushfires because in the past they've happened naturally."
 When the climate changed eons ago, it was because something made it change — extra sunshine warmed it up, volcanic clouds cooled it down.
 We know carbon dioxide and other greenhouse gases trap heat in the atmosphere, and we're now releasing those gases at a record pace.
-And the main problem is that modern-day climate change is happening faster than in the past, potentially outpacing some species' ability to adapt.
+And the main problem is that modern-day climate change is happening more quickly than in the past, potentially outpacing some species' ability to adapt.